Pérez-Llorca México

 As Controllers under the Mexican DPL:

-• Must inform data subjects of the purpose for acquiring and processing their personal data, including direct marketing, by providing them with a privacy notice which needs to comply with specific requirements set forth in the Mexican DPL.
+- Must inform data subjects of the purpose for acquiring and processing their personal data, including direct marketing, by providing them with a privacy notice that needs to comply with specific requirements set forth in the Mexican DPL.

-• If the Controller uses a data subject’s personal data for marketing purposes, the Controller must implement a mechanism that allows the data subject to reject the use of their information for such purpose, which should be described in the applicable privacy notice and available to data subjects as of the moment the Controller provides the data subject its privacy notice (the “Opt-out Mechanism”).
-This mechanism could be providing data subjects the option to send an email to the Controller rejecting the use of personal data for marketing purposes or through a checkbox that allows data subjects to opt-out of receiving marketing communications.
+- If the Controller uses a data subject's personal data for marketing purposes, the Controller must implement a mechanism that allows the data subject to reject the use of their information for such purpose, which should be described in the applicable privacy notice and available to data subjects as of the moment the Controller provides the data subject its privacy notice (the 'Opt-out Mechanism').
+This mechanism could provide data subjects with the option to send an email to the Controller rejecting the use of personal data for marketing purposes, or through a checkbox that allows data subjects to opt out of receiving marketing communications.

-As a supplier under the Federal Consumers Protection Law (Ley Federal de Protección al Consumidor , the “LFPC”) the following obligations exist:
+As a supplier under the Federal Consumer Protection Law (Ley Federal de Protección al Consumidor, the 'LFPC'), the following obligations exist:

-• If so required by consumers, to inform them the information the supplier has in its databases of such consumers.
+- If so required by consumers, to inform them of the information the supplier has in its databases of such consumers.

-• Publicity sent to consumers by suppliers must include the name, address, telephone number, or alternatively email, of the supplier and the contact data of the Federal Consumer Protection Agency ( Procuraduría Federal de Protección al Consumidor ,"PROFECO”).
+- Publicity sent to consumers by suppliers must include the name, address, telephone number, or email, of the supplier and the contact data of the Federal Consumer Protection Agency (Procuraduría Federal de Protección al Consumidor, 'PROFECO').

-• PROFECO administers the Public Consumer Registry (Registro Público de Consumidores, the “REPEP”), where consumers who do not want to receive publicity can register their phone number and, per a very recent legal reform to the LFPC Regulations that has yet to be implemented by PROFECO, their email.
+- PROFECO administers the Public Consumer Registry (Registro Público de Consumidores, the 'REPEP'), where consumers who do not want to receive publicity can register their phone number and, per a very recent legal reform to the LFPC Regulations that has yet to be implemented by PROFECO, their email.
 PROFECO provides suppliers access to this list.
-Per the LFPC, suppliers and marketing companies must not send advertising to persons that have expressed that they do not want to receive publicity and those who are registered in the REPEP.
+Per the LFPC, suppliers and marketing companies must not send advertising to persons who have expressed that they do not want to receive publicity and those who are registered in the REPEP.

-• Suppliers must avoid misleading advertising in publicity or any other misleading information in connection to their services, products and/or goods.
+- Suppliers must avoid misleading advertising in publicity or any other misleading information in connection with their services, products, and/or goods.

 Do different rules apply to business-to-business and business-to-consumer marketing?

-Mexican DPL only applies to business-to-consumer marketing, as it only regulates personal data of individuals.
+Mexican DPL only applies to business-to-consumer marketing, as it only regulates the personal data of individuals.

 The LFPC only applies to business-to-consumer marketing.